harness-community/terraform-harness-content/README.md

 ### Triggers
 Create and manage new Harness Platform Triggers.
 Read more about this module in the [README](modules/triggers/README.md)

+### Input Sets
+Create and manage new Harness Platform Input Sets.
+Read more about this module in the [README](modules/input_sets/README.md)

 ## Contributing
 A complete [Contributors Guide](CONTRIBUTING.md) can be found in this repository